Turns out I took well-written tasks for granted for quite a while.

 Suppose we have 4 relevant people to work on a particular task - product owner, engineer, designer, and QA.

-In case task is not clear, product owner needs to explain it all over again to all relevant people involved.
-Now, multiply it by the amount of tasks.
-Thus, product owner will be busy with clarification over and over around 80% of their time.
+In case the task is not clear, the product owner needs to explain it all over again to all relevant people involved.
+Now, multiply it by the number of tasks.
+Thus, the product owner will be busy with clarification over and over around 80% of their time.

 Achieving wrong results

 Let's continue with our example.
-4 people need to communicate between each other.
+4 people need to communicate with each other.
 Everybody might understand the goal in a different way if it's not formulated well.